 Consider a bridging loan if you're buying

 Selling your home in the morning and buying a new one in the afternoon.
-Sounds pretty great, doesn't it?
-But you’re far more likely to find your dream property before you sell (and before you have some much needed funds in the bank).
-It's the classic homebuyer's conundrum – and a bridging loan could be your answer.
+Sounds great, doesn't it?
+But you’re far more likely to find your dream property before you sell (and before you have some much-needed funds in the bank).
+It's the classic homebuyer's conundrum — and a bridging loan could be your answer.

 Taking out a bridging loan might seem like a no-brainer, but you'll be paying it off on top of your current home loan, which can get a bit dicey if you're not financially prepared.

 It's also crucial to be realistic about how long your place will take to sell and how much you'll get.
 The last thing you want is to come up short for a loan that's had time to accrue a lot more interest than you budgeted for.
-Unsure?
+Unsure about how to get a home loan for your next house?
 Learn more about bridging loans and if they're right for you.

 Interest repayments are calculated on your overall debt, so making repayments will help minimise some of the interest charged until your home is sold.

 Ready to chat?
 Talk to one of our home loan experts today

 Make an appointment to see us at your nearest branch, ask a mobile banker to come to you or ask us to call you back.